secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 This format allows custom algorithm/parameter selections both by overwriting use cases completely or by adding only specific algorithm identifiers.

-# Secure Crypto Config Interface and Implementation Specification
+# Secure Crypto Config Interface

+## Semantic Versioning

+The implementation of the Secure Crypto Config Interface MUST follow [Semantic Versioning](https://semver.org/), which specifies a version format of **X.Y.Z** (Major.Minor.Patch) and semantics when to increase which version part.

+## Process to get and update the Secure Crypto Config

+## Application Programming Interface (API)

+### Methods and Parameters

+### Automatic Parameter Tuning

+### Output of readable Secure Crypto Config

+## TODOs

 - [ ] TODO Describe used versioning concept for SCC.
   - [ ] TODO Refer to [Semantic Versioning](https://semver.org/)

-The implementation versioning should happen like described in [Semantic Versioning](https://semver.org/) in which a version format of **X.Y.Z** (Major.Minor.Patch) is proposed.
-This allows a fine granular specification of the current version.

 - [ ] TODO describe requirements for cryptography API implementors and designers
 - [ ] TODO decide how the configuration should be made available to programmers
 - [ ] TODO which platforms are suitable?
 - The SCC could be provided on a suitable platform (?) and is accessible over the network (adversaries? e.g. http connection)
   - [ ] e.g. should there be constants like "SCC_TOP_SECRET_LATEST" and "SCC_TOP_SECRET_LATEST".
   - [ ] And like "SCC_TOP_SECRET_LATEST.AES" which points always to the latest Secure Crypto Config definition for AES parameters.
 - [ ] TODO how should cryptography implementations, that implement/support SCC, generate the parameters?

-Parameters and algorithms should be referenced within the implementation with the help of their unique name inside the IANA registry.

 - [ ] What kind of parameters can be chosen based on the Secure Crypto Config? => E.g. Should be all except the plaintext and the key for encryption algorithms.
 Also many parameters can be generated based on cryptographically secure random numbers.
 - [ ] TODO The Secure Crypto Config Interface should include a performance evaluation mode which evaluates the performance of each configuration and returns a prioritized list for each configuration.
 E.g. cf. [Libpasta Tuning](https://libpasta.github.io/advanced/tuning/)

+Parameters and algorithms should be referenced within the implementation with the help of their unique name inside the IANA registry.

 It should be possible to have user specified parameters such as the key/nonce length explicitly given by the user, but also a performance mode which makes an evaluation for each configuration and give back a prioritized list for each configuration.
 In this way it is possible to select parameters depending on systems properties.